Mountains, Falcons, and Bark For Breakfast

 Native Bark Eaters

 But bark eating wasn’t solely limited to this one tribe, in this one particular location.
 Many cultures have dabbled in the way of the porcupine.
-According to the FAO, Thai and Malasyian cultures eat tree bark in times of need, and it is common for some African tribes to eat the roots of the baobab.
+According to the FAO, Thai and Malasyian people eat tree bark in times of need, and it is common for some African tribes to eat the roots of the baobab.
 The Sami, the indigenous people of northern Norway, Sweden and Finland would make bread from Scots Pine and Birch Trees.
-Again, some argue that for the Sami, bark was a famine food, but others contend that bark-eating was a sign of prosperity and wealth in this culture (link).
+Again, some argue that for the Sami, bark was a famine food, but others contend that bark-eating was a sign of prosperity and wealth in this culture.

 There has been a long standing tradition among herbalists to use bark in remedies for healing.
 Slippery elm bark for example was made into a gruel to help with digestive disorders.
 Cherry bark was used as a cough expectorant.
-There is also a specific pine in France, that is sold as an extract that supposedly has a whole slew of health benefits (link).
+There is also a specific pine in France, that is sold as an extract that supposedly has a whole slew of health benefits.

 In the US, we eat a lot of cinnamon, which is also a bark.
 This short video shows the Sri Lankan process of harvesting the inner cambium layer of the cinnamon tree to process it into the coveted spice:

-Another Nutritious Food that Gets Missed
+Another Nutritious Food

 You Can Bake Your Bread and Build with It Too